flopezag/IoTAgent-Turtle/docker/Readme.md

 ### As docker file

-We can consider writing a docker-compose.yaml file as the following one to start everything (orion-ld, the name of our orion server is named according to our config.json file (see "broker" key):
+We can consider writing a docker-compose.yaml file as the following one to start everything (orion-ld, the name of our orion server is named according to our config.json file -- see "broker" key):

 ```
 version: "3.8"